Amanda Sturgeon

+Sturgeon was also a founding board member of the Cascadia Green Building Council, a chapter of the U.S. Green Building Council, and the co-director of national sustainable design at Perkins+Will, an international architectural firm.

 As of 2022, Sturgeon is a member of the board of Climate Action Network Australia Inc.

 She is the author of Creating Biophilic Buildings (Ecotone, 2017).

 Early life and education

-Sturgeon was born in England, went to school in the Australia, and started her architecture practice in the United States.
+Sturgeon was born in England, went to school in Australia, and started her architecture practice in the United States.
 She completed a Bachelor of Science at the University of Sydney and a Masters of Architecture from the University of Wisconsin–Milwaukee.